mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 to set up and test these using bridged network support, which allows the VM to appear as a separate device with its own IP address on the network.

-PXE boot may also be tested in OVMF using the built-in TFTP server available with the qemu user mode network stack, for example using the following
+PXE boot may also be tested in OVMF using the built-in TFTP/PXE server available with the qemu user mode network stack, for example using the following options:
-options:

 ```
 -netdev user,id=net0,tftp=/Users/user/tftp,bootfile=/OpenShell.efi \
 -device virtio-net-pci,netdev=net0
 ```

-No equivalent options are available for HTTP boot, so to experiment with this a combination such as bridged networking and `dnsmasq` should be used.
+No equivalent options are available for HTTP boot, so to experiment with this, a combination such as bridged networking and `dnsmasq` should be used.

 ### OVMF HTTPS certificate